NCC Releases White Paper on Salmonella Performance Standards, Categories

 The broiler chicken industry is focused on prevention and continuous improvement and the industry’s food safety record demonstrates just that.
 FSIS frequently updates microbiological testing data, category status, and other related information on their website.
 If you were to look at the most recent posting of FSIS testing results depicting the prevalence of Salmonella on whole broiler carcasses and chicken parts, you would see that the industry is at an all-time low for Salmonella on chicken parts.
 Additionally, you would see that the industry continues to make progress at reducing Salmonella prevalence on whole birds over the last six months (see graph below):

-If you were to look at the most recent posting of categories by broiler establishment, you would see that over 86% of the industry is meeting the FSIS performance standard for Salmonella on whole broiler carcasses.
-Similarly, over 77% of broiler establishments are meeting the FSIS performance standard for Salmonella on chicken parts.
+If you were to look at the most recent posting of categories by broiler establishment, you would see that 90% of the industry is meeting the FSIS performance standard for Salmonella on whole broiler carcasses.
+Similarly, 89% of broiler establishments are meeting the FSIS performance standard for Salmonella on chicken parts.

 A poultry company’s food safety strategy starts long before the bird even gets to the establishment.
 Government testing at the establishment is one of the many instruments in place as part of that overall strategy to make chicken products as safe as possible before it reaches our customers.
 The bottom line is that whether an establishment is a Category 1, 2 or 3, all chicken is safe to eat when it is properly handled and cooked to an internal temperature of at least 165°F. For more information about safe handling and cooking tips, as well was what the poultry industry is doing to keep products safe, please visit the National Chicken Council’s Chicken Check In website.